 Attendance Configuration allows users to create attendance rules to capture daily attendance of employees, calculate their regular work hours, overtime, under-time, weekend and holiday work, and perform shift based calculations.

-The working hours of employees are typically linked with payroll and employees need to be paid for overtime or deductions are made for under-time as per the company’s policy.
+The working hours of employees are typically linked with payroll.
+As per the company’s policy, employees are paid extra for overtime and deductions are made for under-time.
 Empxtrack automatically pulls employee data data during a payroll run and saves time and effort.

 Note: The steps mentioned below are of Empxtrack Enterprise product.